 Having your own custom packaging created for a wholesale bundle will be a little different from a private label.
 When sourcing a private label product, you can have your supplier create and print your custom logo onto your packaging for you.
 Bundling wholesale items requires a few more steps.

 Since you’ll sell multiple products or brands that aren’t otherwise packaged together, you will need to pack each item into one unit.
 You will also need to source custom packaging from a third-party printing company.

 Here’s how to do all of that.

-Unless you’re a Photoshop whiz, you’ll probably need to hire someone to create the design of your logo and packaging.
-The Jungle Scout Market features many talented graphic designers who can create your custom packaging design for a great price.
+Unless you’re a Photoshop whiz, you’ll probably need to hire someone to create the design of your logo and packaging — sites like Upwork and Fiverr make it easy.